Large crabgrass - Digitaria sanguinalis (L.) Scop

 Habitat: Turf, crop fields

 General description: Prostrate or decumbent growth habit, adventitious rooting at nodes of stems.
-Long, membranous ligule, stiff hairs on the leaf blade and sheath.
-Smooth crabgrass is similar, but sheaths and blades much less pubescent.
+Long, membranous ligule, stiff hairs on the leaf blade, and a sheath.
+Smooth crabgrass is similar, but sheaths and blades are much less pubescent.
 Seedhead consists of 3-5 spikes arranged in a ‘finger-like’ arrangement.
 Crabgrass is lighter green than turf species, so it is very obvious in lawns.

-Key ID traits: Membranous ligule, stiff hairs on blade and sheath.
+Key ID traits: Membranous ligule, stiff hairs on the blade, and sheath.

-Similar species: Smooth crabgrass generally is smaller and lacks hairs on stem and sheath.
+Similar species: Smooth crabgrass generally is smaller and lacks hairs on the stem and sheath.